GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 events allows the service wroker to lie dormant until those events are fired and prevents the extension from missing important triggers.

 Listeners must be registered at the start of your extension service worker.
-Notice that this example the listener for creating bookmarks is at the top level of the script.
+Notice that in this example the listener for creating bookmarks is at the top level of the script.

 {% Compare 'better' %}